 - Marketing: Your ability to find innovative channels to reach your target customer audience.

 - Customer Service: Your ability to find ways to consistently surprise your customers with a memorable experience.

 Start thinking beyond Marketing.
 If you’re getting beaten by your competitor, it’s not just because they have a better product, they know better SEO techniques, or they know better Social Media Marketing.
 It’s actually because they’re more innovative.
 They are better than you at innovating and be ahead of you in all the areas of their business.

-In Fashion particularly, there is a strong relation between innovation and Fashion.
-True Fashion brands have a legacy to be design innovators.
+In Fashion particularly, there is a strong relationship between innovation and Fashion.
+True Fashion brands have a legacy to design innovators.
 They start new trends, new styles that are first of its kind.
-Does your core product category have an innovative and the first of its kind design.
+Does your core product category have an innovative and the first of its kind design?

 So from now, instead of only focusing on marketing, focus also on being an innovative brand.
 Instead of working in a closed box fearing failure, open up.
 Give yourself and your people freedom to think differently and take chances.
 Give yourself time and enough chances.
 It’s OK if you fail, but remain persistent.
 This is how great brands are built, brands that are an ultimate “work in progress and always ahead of time”.